 Our next entrant is Wayne Gretzky.
 He is one of the most popular NHL players.
 He had everything one needs to become a legend.
 He had the scoring ability, playmaking ability, Hockey IQ, and great leadership ability.

 Gretzky joined the Edmonton Oilers as a central player in 1979.
-Many speculated that Gretzky would struggle in the NHL Since he played in the World Hockey Association prior to joining the NHL.
+Many speculated that, since he had played in the World Hockey Association prior to joining the NHL, Gretzky would struggle in the NHL.
 But Gretzky proved them wrong pretty soon.

 Career Stats of Wayne Gretzky